top of page

 ● Prepared at all meetings and conferences with the treasurer’s notebook and any other necessary materials

-● Keeps track of membership dues and works to collect dues when they become due
+● Keeps track of membership dues and works to collect dues with assistance of the Marketing and Membership Officer(s)

 ● Provides treasurer report at meetings

-● Assists the Alumni Vice President in maintaining a roster of all active and inactive members
+● Assists the Marketing and Membership Officer(s) in Maintaining a current roster of all active and inactive members.

-● Seeks support from business & industry to provide incentives to all SkillsUSA Alumni
+● Assists the Marketing and Membership Officer(s) with seeking support from business & industry to provide incentives to all SkillsUSA Alumni

 ● Keeps a track of all the rewards programs and partnerships established